sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ### Step 1: Provider onboarding

-In this step, the provider connects their Flex account with the payment gateway.
+In this step, the provider connects their Sharetribe account with the payment gateway.
 This is where they provide the bank details that eventually receive money from the customers.
 In addition, in this step, they provide the necessary information and documents for the identity verification and _Know Your Customer_ [(KYC)](https://en.wikipedia.org/wiki/Know_your_customer) requirements.
 [These requirements vary](https://stripe.com/docs/connect/required-verification-information)